Gordon Herbert Vasse: Commands

-Vasse would remain at Duxford, becoming Station Commander there, on promotion to group captain, until July 1941 when he was appointed deputy director of the RAF Air Tactics department.
-In October the following year he became Director of the department in the rank of Acting Air Commodore.
+Vasse would remain at Duxford, becoming station commander there, on promotion to group captain, until July 1941 when he was appointed deputy director of the RAF Air Tactics department.
+In October the following year he became director of the department in the rank of acting air commodore.
 In July 1945 he was honoured as a Commander of the Order of the British Empire by King George VI in the King's Birthday Honours.

-Between 1944 and 1945 Vasse filled a number of senior appointments in quick succession including Deputy Senior Air Staff Officer (SASO) at Headquarters Air Command South East Asia, SASO No. 221 Group RAF and SASO HQ RAF Burma.
+Between 1944 and 1945 Vasse filled a number of senior appointments in quick succession, including deputy senior air staff officer (SASO) at Headquarters Air Command South East Asia, SASO No. 221 Group RAF and SASO HQ RAF Burma.
 As the war ended Vasse was serving as AOC RAF Seletar in Singapore.

-Returning to post war England in the Autumn of 1946 Vasse served in a number of AOC appointments with No. 21 Group RAF, No. 25 Group and latterly No. 63 Group where he remained from March 1948 until March 1951.
-His rank as an Air Commodore was confirmed on 1 July 1947.
+Returning to postwar England in the autumn of 1946, Vasse served in a number of AOC appointments with No. 21 Group RAF, No. 25 Group and latterly No. 63 Group, where he remained from March 1948 until March 1951.
+His rank as an air commodore was confirmed on 1 July 1947.

 Royal Observer Corps

-In March 1951 Vasse was posted to RAF Bentley Priory and took over as the seventh Commandant Royal Observer Corps from Air Commodore Sir Richard Bowen Jordan.
+In March 1951 Vasse was posted to RAF Bentley Priory and took over as the seventh commandant Royal Observer Corps from Air Commodore Sir Richard Bowen Jordan.